ksnk9154/project/README.md

 # Hindu Digest Website

-A beautiful, fully offline-capable website for Hindu Digest - spreading the timeless wisdom of Sanatana Dharma through the teachings of Dr. Karanam Aravinda Rao.
+A beautiful, fully offline-capable website for Hindu Digest - spreading the timeless wisdom of Sanatana Dharma through the teachings of Dr. Aravinda Rao Karanam.

 ## 🚀 Quick Start